 Goms is in the uppermost region of the Rhône valley.
 It has been inhabited since the Stone Age.
-During the Roman period, it was also part of the province Rhaetia.
-The Walser folk who have lived here started migrating in the 13th and 14 centuries to other valleys in Switzerland, neighboring countries of France, Italy, and Austria.
+During the Roman period, it was also part of the province of Rhaetia.
+The Walser folk who have lived here started migrating in the 13th and 14 centuries to other valleys in Switzerland, and neighboring countries of France, Italy, and Austria.

 The Church of St. Maria is a Swiss heritage site of national significance.
 Furthermore, several villages in Goms are part of the Inventory of Swiss Heritage Sites – Biel, Ritzingen, Selkingen, Niederwald, Gluringen, and Reckingen.

 Gstaad, similar to St. Moritz, is also a luxury spa resort in the Swiss Alps.
 It has lots of prominent luxury hotels, boutiques, and restaurants.
 The village is car-free and visitors from all over the world love strolling here and discovering the boutiques.
 The region also hosts numerous world events such as the Swiss Open (tennis), Hublot Polo Gold Cup, the Snowbike Festival, International Week – Hot Air Ballooning, and many more.